pragyasharma733/AirbnbLinearRegression/README.md

 Hi, Welcome to my repo.

+This is a project about predicting prices for AirBNB houses.